-Finally, it has to be underlined that some of the differences in shape found among the marks analysed in this work (shallow profiles with wide opening angles vs. deep profiles with narrow opening angles) are similar to the differences in shape found by other authors among cuts that were inflicted using tools produced with different raw materials [7].
-A more in-depth analysis of tools’ cutting edges should be carried out in order to understand their variability at a microscopic level and if there are any differences that depend on the raw material that was used, on the nature of the cutting edge (i.e. the specific functional part of the tool) or on the presence/absence of a retouch.
-Since the study of marks on bones is of primary importance for the reconstruction of hominin behaviour in the past [e.g. 7], it is necessary to understand how the above mentioned parameters influence the penetrability of the tools in the bone tissue and, thus, the shape of cut marks.
+Finally, it has to be emphasised that some of the differences in shape found in the marks analysed in this work (shallow profiles with wide open angles vs deep profiles with narrow open angles) are similar to the differences in shape found by other authors in cuts inflicted using tools produced with different raw materials [7].
+A more in-depth analysis of tool cutting edges should be carried out in order to understand their variability at a microscopic level and to identify any differences that depend on the raw material used, the nature of the cutting edge (i.e. the specific functional part of the tool) or the presence/absence of a retouch.
+Since the study of marks on bones is of primary importance for the reconstruction of hominin behaviour in the past [e.g. 7], it is necessary to understand how the above-mentioned parameters influence the penetrability of the tools into the bone tissue and, thus, the shape of cut marks.

 ACKNOWLEDGEMENT